rain020527/ActionAnalysis/README.md

 You can use the CoachBox replay feature to see the analysis result or check the json file.

-- Key Frame Detection, Posture and Movement Evaluation In a series of actions, there are usually several time points that are representative.
+- Key Frame Detection, Posture and Movement Evaluation

+In a series of actions, there are usually several time points that are representative.
 This study tries to identify these key frames automatically, and evaluate the posture and movement to measure whether the action is standard.

 <img src=https://github.com/rain020527/ActionAnalysis/blob/main/readme_img/Smash_framework.png" width="75%"/>

 - Analysis Result(json file)

 Can see the analysis result, such as the right knee angle is 148 degrees and the left knee angle is 163 degrees.
 Feet width vs shoulder width that can evaluate whether the start posture is wrong.

 <img src=https://github.com/rain020527/ActionAnalysis/blob/main/readme_img/report.png" width="75%"/>

 ## Implement Different Action
-Such as high ball, you can implement the key frame detection algorithm and evalution algorithm by inheriting class VibePklParser.
+This project just only complete the evaluation algorithm of badminton backcourt action.
+If you want to develop the other action evaluation algorithm or the key frame detection by yourself, you can refer to the high ball folder.
+Such as high ball, you can implement the action analysis algorithm by inheriting class VibePklParser.
 You need to implement two virtual function:
 1. time_slice(), that is your key frame detection algorithm, and return the tuple of the key frame number.
 2. run(), that is the evaluation algorithm to analyze the postures and movements.
 You can also refer to the ActionAnalyst/High folder that we provide to implement the action analysis you want.
+Modify the main.py running evaluation algorithm to your algorithm and change the threshold you need.
+Then you can execute and see the result in the json file.
+If you want to complete the analysis of other actions, such as rehabilitation or various ball games, you can also develop it yourself through this framework.